dogweather/forkful/content/en/ruby/data-structures/using-associative-arrays.md

 ---
 date: 2024-01-30 18:57:15.091679-07:00
-description: "Associative arrays, more commonly known as hashes in Ruby, allow pairing\
-  \ unique keys to values.
-They're indispensable when you need to keep track of\u2026"
+description: "How to: Creating and using hashes in Ruby is straightforward.
+You can\
+  \ initialize an empty hash, fill it with key-value pairs, access values by their\
+  \ keys,\u2026"
 lastmod: '2024-03-13T22:45:00.542284-06:00'
 model: gpt-4-0125-preview
-summary: Associative arrays, more commonly known as hashes in Ruby, allow pairing unique keys to values.
+summary: Creating and using hashes in Ruby is straightforward.
 title: Using associative arrays
 weight: 15
 ---